-This article covers the sale process, including quoting, ordering, processing invoices and fulfilment.
+This article covers the sale process, including quoting, ordering, processing invoices and fulfilment, using the Simple Sale module.
 Refunds and discounts applied after an invoice has been authorised are processed by using credit notes (negative invoices); this function is covered in Sale Credit Notes and Refunds.

 For orders without stock items (i.e. orders of only services or non-inventory items), see Service Sale.

-For sale orders which will be invoiced/fulfilled as multiple partial orders, see Advanced Sales.
+For sale orders that will be invoiced/fulfilled as multiple partial orders, see Advanced Sales.

 For recurring sales, see Recurring Sales/Invoices.